mjstraughan/CubingHistory/docs/3x3/Methods/L2L.md

 ### Joseph Tudor

-As part of the Method Development Competition held in August, 2020, Joseph Tudor developed an L2L variant named L2L5 [^tudor-nd].
+As part of the Method Development Competition held in August, 2020, Joseph Tudor developed an L2L variant named L2L5 [^tudor-2020].
 The steps of this variant are:

 1. Solve the bottom layer.
 2. Solve three edges in the E layer